-Highlights of Sunday's National Football League games
+NFL-Highlights of Sunday's National Football League games

 Quarterback Brett Hundley passed for 212 yards and one touchdown, linebacker Nick Perry registered three sacks and Green Bay held on to defeat Chicago.

 Green Bay (5-4) snapped a three-game losing streak and won for the first time since quarterback Aaron Rodgers broke his collarbone.
-The Packers have won 14 of their past 16 games against Chicago.

-Rookie quarterback Mitchell Trubisky completed 21 of 35 passes for 297 yards and one touchdown for the Bears.
+Rookie quarterback Mitchell Trubisky completed 21 of 35 passes for 297 yards and one touchdown for the Bears (3-6).

-Chicago (3-6) lost its second consecutive game and fell to 2-3 at home.

 Buccaneers 15, Jets 10